Now That's Cookin'!

 - Use less energy.
 Take advantage of the summer's garden-fresh produce to whip up salads and other side dishes that require little or no cooking energy.

-- Consider an electric grill.
-If you barbecue frequently at home, consider replacing your charcoal grill with an electric one.
-Electric grills generate far fewer air pollutants than burning charcoal, or even propane gas.
+- Consider a gas grill.
+If you barbecue frequently at home, consider replacing your charcoal grill with a gas one.
+Gas grills generate fewer air pollutants than burning charcoal.

 - Choose meals that don't need to be reheated to be enjoyed as leftovers.